Manta-Network/docs/docs/guides/DolphinBridge.md

 2. What is origin and destination fee?

-   Let's take the example of bridging KSM from Kusama to Dolphin.
+   Origin fee is paid in the native token of the origin bridge.

-   When KSM is being bridged from Kusama, Kusama need to keep a record of that transaction which incurs a on-chain transaction fee in KSM and when Test KSM arrived at Dolphin Testnet, Dolphin would also need to record that transaction in DOL.
+   Destination fee is paid with the token you are trying to bridge.

 3. When do I need to connect Metamask?

    You would only need to connect Metamask when you want to bridge from or to Moonriver.
-Otherwise, you are perfectly fine with only connecting a substrate account through PolkadotJS, Talisman, or SubwalletJS
+Otherwise, you are perfectly fine with only connecting a substrate account through Polkadot.js, Talisman, or SubWallet

 4. What are the currently supported parachains?